Anti-Armenian sentiment in Azerbaijan: Armenian genocide denial

 Azerbaijan and Turkey are among two countries which officially deny the Armenian Genocide and glorify previous genocidal acts against Armenians.
 Former President of Azerbaijan Heydar Aliyev stated "In history there was never such a thing as the ‘Armenian genocide,’ and even if there had been, it would be wrong to raise the matter after 85 years."
 His son and current President Ilham Aliyev tweeted that "Turkey and Azerbaijan work in a coordinated manner to dispel the myth of the 'Armenian genocide' in the world."

 Eldad Aharon, foreign policy analyst, states that Turkey's denial of the Armenian Genocide is "fundamental to Azerbaijan's national identity," reinforcing their solidarity within the "one nation, two states" framework.
 Vicken Cheterian states that the conflict between Armenia and Azerbaijan is deeply influenced by the denial of the Armenian Genocide.
 Human rights advocates have also criticized Azerbaijan for denying contemporary violence against Armenians.
 Roxanne Makasdjian, executive director of The Genocide Education Project, has stated that "Turkey and Azerbaijan collaborate in a policy of denying the Armenian genocide" in order to erase Armenia and "pave the way for a large ‘Pan-Turkic’ bloc'."

 Henry Theriault states that in Turkish and Azeri society denial coexists with the celebration of genocidal acts because there is no accountability: “in such situations, denial is inverted into celebratory or invective declaration...Thus, Turkey’s president Recep Tayyip Erdoğan’s supporters can make explicit statements about completing the genocide of 1915 to eliminate all Armenians, referred to...by Erdoğan as 'leftovers of the sword[s]' that were swung one hundred five years ago...”

 Symbolism

 Critics state that anti-Armenian symbolism, including stamps depicting the “extermination” of Armenians in hazmat suits a military trophy park that mocks and degrade Armenian soldiers, and narratives that mythologize an Armenian-free Azerbaijan, all serve as signals of genocidal intent.
-Freedom House states that President Ilham Aliyev's rhetoric such as "the Novruz bonfire is also doing the final cleansing" after the flight of Armenians from Nagorno-Karabakh reflects the intent to remove Armenians from the region.
-Commenting on the Azerbaijan’s anti-Armenian symbolism, International lawyer Karnig Kerkonian describes states "Frankly, it is unclear what else Baku has to do to telegraph to the world its intention to eliminate the Artsakh Armenians."
-Alexander Galitsky of the Armenian National Committee of America asserts that "not since Nazi Germany has such a blatant example of genocidal symbolism been deployed so brazenly by a state actor."
+Freedom House states that President Ilham Aliyev's rhetoric such as "the Novruz bonfire is also doing the final cleansing" after the expulsion of Armenians from Nagorno-Karabakh reflects the intent to remove Armenians from the region.
+Commenting on the Azerbaijan’s anti-Armenian symbolism, International lawyer Karnig Kerkonian describes states, "Frankly, it is unclear what else Baku has to do to telegraph to the world its intention to eliminate the Artsakh Armenians."
+Alexander Galitsky of the ANCA asserts that "not since Nazi Germany has such a blatant example of genocidal symbolism been deployed so brazenly by a state actor."